MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 To process business or deployment operations, the application and the build agents need to reach several Azure PaaS services that are provisioned  globally, within the region, and even within the stamp.
 In the baseline architecture, that communication is over the public internet.

 In this design, those services have been protected with private endpoints to prevent data exfiltration attacks.
-Using private endpoints increases the security of the design.
-However, it introduces another potential point of failure and increases complexity in consuming these services.
+However, it introduces another potential point of failure and increases complexity.
 Carefully consider the tradeoffs with security before adopting this approach.

 Private endpoints should be put in a dedicated subnet of a virtual network.
 Private IP addresses to the private endpoints are assigned from that subnet.
 Essentially, any resource in the virtual network can communicate with the service by reaching the private IP address.
 Make sure the address space is large enough to accommodate this subnet.